nanawires/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
 pwd
-Shows you current working  directory
+Shows your current working directory

+#!/bin/bash
+ls
+Lists contents of your current directory

+#!/bin/bash
+cd
+Changes the working directory to the user's home directory